-Extremely bad behaviour whilst on residential trips could result in a parent/carer needing to collect their children from the visit.
+Undesirable behaviour whilst on residential trips could result in a parent/carer needing to collect their children from the visit.

-9. Recording and Reporting Behaviour
+10. Recording and Reporting Behaviour

-Claycots school recognises the importance of recording children's achievements as well as any incidents where the behaviour policy is not followed.
+Claycots school recognises the importance of recording children's achievements and positive choices.

 Class teachers record the number of House Points that individual children achieve each week, these are accumulated towards children receiving their achievement badges.